Study loads for Austudy and Youth Allowance

 - reduce your study load for academic or vocational reasons.

-- give us a letter from your academic registrar or similar that includes 1 of the reasons above
+- give us a letter from your academic registrar or similar that includes one of the reasons above

 - keep a study load of at least 66%.